wamp-proto/wamp-proto/spec/README.md

 	[36, 5512315355, 4429313566, {"publisher": 3335656}, ["Hello, world!"]]

-Note that a *Broker* MAY disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is setup to do so.

-Also note that a *Broker* may deny a *Publisher's* request to disclose it's identity:
+Note that a *Broker* may deny a *Publisher's* request to disclose it's identity:

 *Example*

     [4, 239714735, {}, "wamp.error.disclose_me.not_allowed"]

+A *Broker* may also (automatically) disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is setup to do so.

 ### Publication Trust Levels